ChenLu-china/DM-NeRF/README.md

-# OMG: 3D Scene Geometry Decomposition and Manipulation from 2D Images
+# DM-NeRF: 3D Scene Geometry Decomposition and Manipulation from 2D Images

 This repository contains the implementation of the paper: